Governor Veto

 • Established a credential verification process for journalists

-• Applied statewide, covering all New York law enforcement agencies
+• Applied statewide to all agencies

-Legislative Support
+Legislative support

-Operational Security
+Operational security

-Implementation Concerns
+Implementation questions

 Volunteer EMS workers report losing critical information.
 EMT Josiah Williams described an incident where "a Crown Heights kid was stabbed in a park, and it came to us as at a baseball field, but then we had to start looking for cops screaming.
 It turned out they were on a basketball court.
 With a critical patient, time is everything."

-Journalism Hampered
+Journalism hampered

 "We have crossed over to the darkness, quite literally, Brooklyn is gone from accountability as it's now fully encrypted.
 Nobody, besides police, know what's happening on the streets."